 - Environmental Protection – This can include conservation easements, tree preservation, pollution control, and much more.

 - Fencing and Screening – This is mostly around dumpsters, but can include neighboring properties.

 Completed Applications for the Commercial Site Planning Process

 The planning board has 65 days to act on a complete final site plan application.
 The only exception is when the city council or the selectmen extend it by 90 days, or an applicant waives the deadline date by filling out a waiver.

-A public meeting is held, where the planning board can ask questions and the public can provide input.
+The planning board will hold a public meeting, where they can ask questions and the public can provide input.
 At the end of the meeting, the planning board will make the decision to approve, disapprove, or conditionally approve the plan.

 Do you need assistance with commercial site planning?
-Contact me today and let’s talk.
+Contact us today.